EFANet: Exchangeable Feature Alignment Network for Arbitrary Style Transfer: Developed Framework

 \subsection{Implementation Details}

 We implement our model with Tensorflow~\cite{abadi2016tensorflow}.
+In general, our framework consists of an encoder, several EFANet modules and a decoder.
+Similar to prior work~\cite{Huang2017ArbitraryST,Sheng2018AvatarNetMZ}, we use the VGG-19 model~\cite{Simonyan2014VeryDC} (up to relu4\_1) pre-trained on ImageNet~\cite{deng2009imagenet} to initialize the fixed encoder.
+For the decoder, after the fusion of style and content features, two residual blocks are used, followed by upsampling operations.
+Nearest-neighbor upscaling plus convolution strategy is used to reduce artifacts in the upsampling stage~\cite{odena2016deconvolution}.
+We choose Adam optimizer~\cite{Kingma2014AdamAM} with a batch size of 4 and a learning rate of 0.0001, and set the decay rates by default for 150000 iterations.

 Place365 database~\cite{Zhou2014LearningDF} and WiKiArt dataset~\cite{nich2016wikiart} are used for content and style images respectively, following~\cite{Sanakoyeu2018ASC}.
 During training, we resize the smaller dimension of each image to 512 pixels with the original image ratio.
 Then we train our model with randomly sampled patches of size $256 \times 256$.
 Note that in the testing stage, both the content and style images can be of any size.

-In general, our framework consists of one encoder, three Feature Exchange blocks, two decoders.
-For the decoder of each branch, we use three residual blocks to process the content codes first.
-After the fusion of style and content features, two extra residual blocks will be used, followed by several upsampling operations.
-Nearest-neighbor upscaling plus convolution strategy is used to reduce artifacts in the upsampling stage~\cite{odena2016deconvolution}.

-We choose Adam optimizer~\cite{Kingma2014AdamAM} with a batch size of 4 and a learning rate of 0.0001, and set the decay rates by default for 350000 iterations.